000Justin000/GBPN/README.md

 bash install_requirements.sh
 ```

-This command installs PyTorch Geometric, and compiles the sub-sampling algorithm we use, which is written in C++.
+This command installs PyTorch Geometric, and compiles the sub-sampling algorithm written in C++.

 ## Training